 A final but important component of healthy living is regular exercise.
 While exercise needs vary for everyone, getting in at least a 30-minute workout on most days of the week can help you boost your metabolism and use fuel more efficiently.

 Ultimately, increased physical activity will allow you to eat more, and do more with what you eat.
 You don’t have to be a competitive athlete to enjoy the benefits of exercise, either.
 Whether you choose short workouts through high-intensity interval training or moderate activity through long walks, your body will still be able to use its nutrition more effectively with exercise.

 If these tips seem simple, it’s because they are.
 Here at Cenegenics, we know that the approaches to healthy living that deliver the best results are those that patients can stick to.
-While we provide tailored recommendations based on each individual’s unique needs and as clinically indicated, we don’t try to over-complicate the rules for a healthy lifestyle.
+While we provide tailored performance health coach program based on each individual’s unique needs and as clinically indicated, we don’t try to over-complicate the rules for a healthy lifestyle.

 Eating whole foods in sensible portions, staying hydrated, promoting ample sleep, and exercising regularly are the key foundations for a lifetime of wellness.

 If you’re interested in finding out how our clinicians can help you optimize your wellness by achieving long-term weight management, sleeping better, and feeling your best both now and into the future, contact your nearest Cenegenics location.

 Our world-class physicians create a personalized plan to help you feel 10+ years younger.
 You’ll be more energetic, lose weight, sleep better, have more libido, and think more clearly.
 Click below to schedule a free consultation with one of our physicians.
 It’s quick + easy.